Development

 What it does and how it helps you

 The CIL Calculator helps UK property developers calculate Community Infrastructure Levy liability for planning applications.
-Calculate CIL including indexation, reliefs, exemptions, and payment schedules.
+Calculate CIL including BCIS indexation, reliefs, exemptions, and payment schedules.
 Essential for development appraisals and cost planning.

-Accurate CIL rates for major UK local authorities and charging zones
+CIL rates for major UK local authorities by charging zone

 Social housing relief and self-build exemption calculations

-Payment schedule generator showing instalments and dates
+Payment schedule generator showing instalments and timing

 How It Works